-The polymerase chain reaction (PCR) is used in many genotyping approaches and methodologies.
-Just simple PCR can be used for genotyping in situations where a known genetic sequence is being tracked, such as identifying model organisms carrying a transgene.
+Polymerase chain reaction (PCR) is used in many genotyping approaches and methodologies.
+Simple PCR can be used for genotyping in situations where a known genetic sequence is being tracked, such as identifying model organisms carrying a transgene.
 PCR primers can be designed to only amplify a product when the animal’s DNA is carrying the specific sequence scientists have introduced.
 In these cases, the expected PCR product will be identified as a band on a gel.

 Allele-specific PCR involves designing PCR primers that amplify different products depending on the genotype of the sample.
 Allele-specific PCR strategies can identify whether a sample is heterozygous or homozygous for a specific genetic variant based on whether one or two products are produced.
-Allele-specific PCR reactions can be analyzed by examining the sizes of the PCR end products on a gel or can be analyzed by following the accumulation of fluorescence using real time PCR (RT-PCR).
+Allele-specific PCR reactions can be analyzed by examining the sizes of the PCR end products on a gel or can be analyzed by following the accumulation of fluorescence using quantitative real-time PCR (qPCR).

 Other ways to detect SNPS